 Issuer CAs and RAs shall check the accuracy of information sources and databases to ensure the data is considered accurate, including reviewing the database provider's terms of use.
 Prior to using any data source as a Reliable Data Source, Issuer CAs and RAs must evaluate the source for its reliability, accuracy, and resistance to alteration or falsification.
-For SSL/TLS, EV, EVCS, and other Certificates under the requirements of the CAB Forum, the criteria in sections BR 3.2.2.7 and EVG 11.11.5 are included in the process to determine the database and information sources.
+For OV and EV SSL/TLS, codesigning, EV codesigning, and other Certificates under the requirements of the CAB Forum, the criteria in sections BR 3.2.2.7 and EVG 11.11.5 are included in the process to determine the database and information sources.